mpourmpoulis/PythonVoiceCodingPlugin/doc/SubIndexing.md

 ![](./gif/big10.gif)

-We can pick up parts from the URL, individual words or letters, or part of a camel or snake case. this feature is still immatur  and needs more work, but I am planning to improve and also expand it with the ability to select a whole range.
+We can pick up parts from the URL, individual words or letters, or part of a camel or snake case. this feature is still immatur  and needs more work, but I am planning to improve